Skip to main content

 Vascular Surgeon located in Charlotte, NC

 Peripheral arterial disease is quite common affecting almost 12 million patients in the US.
 It occurs as a result of direct damage to the arteries from a number of toxic chemicals circulating in the blood and is associated with a number of common conditions like heart disease, high blood pressure, stroke and diabetes.
 At SCGVS Vascular and Vein Center, our PAD specialists offer the latest state-of-the-art vascular surgery procedures to correct vascular disease complications and get patients on the fast track to good health.
 As vascular surgeons, they are able to offer you all the options for treatment including minimally invasive endovascular as well as traditional open surgery when needed for more advanced disease conditions.
-If you’re suffering from a vascular condition and want to understand your surgical options, call us to schedule your consultation or book online.

 Peripheral Artery Disease Q & A